-What is "boutique" dyed reed?
-You know the good stuff.
+The good stuff.
 It takes two to three days to accomplish.
-The dye -dry- and- try again until the beauty of the dye combinations reveals itself.
+The dye, dry, and try again method until the beauty of the dye combinations reveals itself.
 You need hot, dry, weather, and a little wind doesn't hurt either.
 I only dye in small batches another reason the dye is dynamic.

 WHY don't you sell in anything other than 1 pound coils?
 There's more breakage when you starting dividing up a coil of dyed reed.
 It's more work and it's one more thing during the day to get done.
 Hence, one pound coils only.

 WHY don't you sell dyed reed year round?

 I only dye reed in the summer since it's labor intensive and the colors turn out MUCH more dynamic in warm weather.
 PLUS I dye outside and I live in North Idaho.
 Warm weather conducive to dyeing leaves the north around September.